-A smiling woman applying skincare possibly glycolic acid
+A smiling woman applying exfoliating skincare

 6 Myths About Glycolic Acid: Busted